 Exploring the Western Canal Ring: This is known as the Jordaan district.
 It is a charming area of narrow streets, cafes and delightful canals.
 Here you will find the Anne Frankhuis or Anne Frank House (Prinsengracht 263) where the Frank family hid during the Nazi occupation until their capture.
 It is where the 13 year old Anne wrote her diary, beginning in 1942, about life in confinement.
 It was very moving to see the actual rooms and I was particularly moved by seeing the film-star pin-up pictures on the wall in Anne’s room.
 There is a bookstore where you can buy a copy of the Diary if you would like to read it.
 You can buy your tickets online to avoid the lines.

 Bloemenmarkt: On the Singel, the famed flower market is the last of the city’s floating markets.
 The stalls are floating but are permanent.
 I was able to buy tulip bulbs to bring back home.
 Make sure they are packaged properly so that you can bring them through customs.

 Amsterdam Noord: This area of North Amsterdam is a former warehouse district that is an emerging area with hotels, restaurants, boutiques and galleries that is getting great press.

 Venturing Outside Amsterdam: I took an afternoon trip to Volendam and Marken including a boat trip.
 Volendam is an old picturesque fishing village on the shores of the former Zuiderzee.
 Then we got on a boat to go to Marken on an island.
 You can still see the villagers wearing traditional dress and the gabled houses are a wonderful green and white color.

-For contemporary dance enthusiasts make sure to try to see a performance of The Hague based Nederlands Dans Theater which gets excellent worldwide press.
+For contemporary dance enthusiasts make sure to try to see a performance of The Hague based Nederlands Dans Theater which gets excellent worldwide reviews.